Konstantin343/Clojure-ITMO/README.md

 ### 2. Functional
 Parser of functional expressions in prefix form.
 Some mathematical functions
 ### 3. Object
-Parser of object expressions in prefix form.
+Parser of object expressions in prefix/suffix form.
 Some mathematical functions